control-toolbox/.github/profile/README.md

 # Welcome to control-toolbox!

 The control-toolbox ecosystem gathers `Julia` packages for mathematical control and applications.
-The root package is [`OptimalControl.jl`](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to solve optimal control problems by direct and indirect methods.
+The root package is [`OptimalControl.jl`](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to modelise and solve optimal control problems by direct and indirect methods.

 [![doc OptimalControl.jl](https://img.shields.io/badge/doc-OptimalControl.jl-blue)](http://control-toolbox.org/docs/optimalcontrol)